kshetline/tubular_time/README.md

 Given such examples, here are some things to consider which might defy ordinary expectations about how calendar months work:

-* A month does not necessary start on the 1st.
+* A month does not necessarily start on the 1st.
 * A month might be missing days in the middle.
 * Because of the previous possibilities, the last numeric date of the month (in the above example, 28) is not necessary the same thing as the number of days in the month (in the example above, only 15 days).
 * There are timezone changes which eliminate both a day-of-the-month number *and* a day of the week.